Rohan-cod/E-commerce_website/README.md

   * Run the server `$ python manage.py runserver`

 ## Deployment
-The notes app has been deployed in production using heroku.
 Here's a list of steps to be followed for deploying an app to heroku:

   * Run pipenv lock to generate the appropriate Pipfile.lock `$ pipenv lock`
   * Then create a Procfile which tells Heroku how to run the remote server where our code will live. `$ touch Procfile`